digimakergo/doc/tutorial/rest.md

 {:toc}
 </details>

 Consuming rest api needs authorization first to get access token, then in every rest api, the access token will be attched to the request header.
+Please see [/references/rest](/references/rest) for full rest apis.

 ## Authorization
 For consuming rest api, you need to have a authorization token first:``/api/auth/auth?username=<username>&password=<password>``